shbrief/GenomicSuperSignaturePaper/README.md

 To run analyses under `Results` and `Methods`, you need to download the RAVmodel from Google bucket (it's free, FYI).
 Currently, two different RAVmodels are available, annotated with different prior gene sets.
-Version history of the RAVmodels can be found [HERE]().

 ```
 ## Download the latest RAVmodel with wget